cockroachdb/docs/src/current/cockroachcloud/serverless-cluster-management.md

 ### Move cluster to a new region

-You currently cannot move a CockroachDB {{ site.data.products.serverless }} cluster from one region to another directly.
-Instead, you will need to back up your data and restore it into a new CockroachDB {{ site.data.products.serverless }} cluster with the desired region configuration:
+A CockroachDB {{ site.data.products.serverless }} cluster cannot be moved from one region to another directly.
+Instead, you must restore the cluster's data from a backup to a new CockroachDB {{ site.data.products.serverless }} cluster with the desired region configuration:

 1. [Back up your existing cluster's data]({% link cockroachcloud/take-and-restore-customer-owned-backups.md %}).
 1. [Create a new CockroachDB Serverless cluster]({% link cockroachcloud/create-a-serverless-cluster.md %}) in the desired region.